axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 On fresh instances that do not use a shared UserStore, the "<all>" user as well as the user "admin" are automatically created if no users exist yet on this instance.
 This "admin" user has the unqualified "admin" role associated, which means this user has the permission to do everything.
 On event servers, this user is typically used to give permissions to specific event admin user.
 The "admin" user's initial password is "admin" and should be changed before making that server publicly reachable.

+Upon the first start of server or server cluster, the server-specific user group is created.
+The server or server cluster represents a logical object with type ``SERVER`` that has a number of actions associated with it for which permissions are checked before a client can execute them.
+The ``SERVER`` object is owned by the server-specific group.

 Additionally, on fresh instances not sharing a UserStore, a set of default roles with default permissions are created:

 ### Role "admin"

 This role implies the "*" permission.
-It should ideally be used with a user group ownership qualification.
+It should ideally be used with a user group ownership qualification, such as the server-specific group, making a user with a role qualified in this way an administrator for the server object as well as for all other objects owned by that server group.

 ### Role "user"